puppetlabs/puppetserver/acceptance/README.md

 The Rakefile in jvm-puppet top-level directory is used during acceptance testing in the Jenkins CI pipeline to run various types of acceptance test in a consistent and reliable fashion.
-There are at least two expected workflows, one where BEAKER_CONFIG and JVMPUPPET_REPO_CONFIG are set manually prior to running the acceptance rake task, and another where values for those variables are calculated based on the values of other variables (see Workflow b below).
+There are at least two expected workflows, one where BEAKER_CONFIG and PACKAGE_BUILD_VERSION are set manually prior to running the acceptance rake task, and another where values for those variables are calculated based on the values of other variables (see Workflow b below).